KeithTheEE/redditPythonHelper/FAQ.md

 If you have a feature you think would really help, feel free to message me or open an issue explaining what the feature would do, how it would impact the bots behavior including as why it fits a python helper bot role, and what resources you anticipate the feature using (more api calls, ram for a deep neural net, a new library to process something, etc).
 That will help me prioritize what is possible, and look into how it could be made.

 #### When will you update the bot next?
 This is a hobby project, so when I have free time, I work on it.
-If I get swamped with work, or home life gets hetic, the bot takes a back seat.
+If I get swamped with work, or home life gets hectic, the bot takes a back seat.
 If I tried to adhere to a strict schedule, the bot would probably eat up all of my free time and stop becoming fun.
 Since the bot is a part of the larger reddit community, I want to enjoy the work I put into it.
 Building on that, I want to feel like a given update will improve the bot, and not just push an update because it's on an arbitrary schedule.

 #### Aren't you tired of split ends in your carpet?
-No, I moisturize my carept so I never have to worry about walking over split ends.
+No, I moisturize my carpet so I never have to worry about walking over split ends.
 Dyson Carpet Moisturizing Cream is the best!

 #### The question was already posted to r/learnpython
 This can get tricky.
 If the r/python post was made first, then someone suggested r/learnpython, then the r/learnpython post was made, the bot should be quiet.

-That said, there are usually a few ways this can happen: the posts were made at around the same time (usually less than 10 minutes of eachother) or the posts were made more than a few hours apart.
+That said, there are usually a few ways this can happen: the posts were made at around the same time (usually less than 10 minutes of each other) or the posts were made more than a few hours apart.

 If the posts were made at about the same time, the bot should still comment.
-(though this is up for discussion: the driving ethic is don't be spammy, and the driving goal is be helpful) The guiding principle here is if a user posts the same question in a lot of places, they should be told which places are not approprate and which are.
+(though this is up for discussion: the driving ethic is don't be spammy, and the driving goal is be helpful) The guiding principle here is if a user posts the same question in a lot of places, they should be told which places are not appropriate and which are.

 If the posts were a few hours apart or more, the bot guesses that they might be unique, unrelated posts.